What is Popcorn?

 Humans consume popcorn as a versatile and nutritious snack.
 It's enjoyed both sweet and savory by fans around the world.
 One factor, which makes it so popular, is its nutritional value.
 One cup of air-popped popcorn contains 31 calories, 1 gram of protein, 6 grams of carbohydrate, 1 gram of fiber and just a trace of fat.

 And, it's a favorite snack of consumers of all ages.
-Americans consume more than 15 billion quarts of popped popcorn each year, which equals approximately 47 quarts per man, woman and child.
+Americans consume some 14 billion* quarts of popped popcorn each year, which equals approximately 43 quarts per man, woman and child.

 Want more info?
 Download our "Seed to Snack" poster!